PrivateCode564/about/README.md

 #image
-<h4 align="center">Hello, My name is acsn1 and I am a developer/software engineer.
-I am from Greece and currently studying CS since 2021.</h3>
+<h3 align="center">Hello, My name is acsn1 and I am a developer/software engineer.
+I am from Greece and I am currently studying CS since 2021.</h3>

+<mark style="color:RED";> About Me </mark>

 - 💬 I started my programming journey with Java and minecraft development in 2015 and since then I discovered that programming is my passion.